fultonj/tripleo-ceph-ansible/README.md

 To see how it looks when run see [session1.txt](https://github.com/fultonj/tripleo-ceph-ansible/blob/master/session1.txt).

-It's also possible to use the same process to deplopy ceph in containers sess [session2.txt](https://github.com/fultonj/tripleo-ceph-ansible/blob/master/session2.txt).
+It's also possible to use the same process to deplopy ceph in containers see [session2.txt](https://github.com/fultonj/tripleo-ceph-ansible/blob/master/session2.txt).

 Why?